Montgomery United FC

-Montgomery United FC is an American soccer team based in Montgomery, Alabama.
+Montgomery United FC is an American soccer club based in Montgomery, Alabama.
 The team was founded in 2024 and currently competes in USL League Two, the fourth tier of the United States soccer league system.

 History

-The team was founded in 2024, succeeding Alabama FC South, and announced in December of that year that it would be joining USL League Two.
+The club was founded in 2024, succeeding Alabama FC South, and announced in December of that year that it would be joining USL League Two.
 Their first home schedule was released in February 2025, consisting of seven home matches to be played in the 2025 USL League Two season.

 Tate Dean was announced as the team's first head coach in January 2025.
+He stepped down in September.